postmanlabs/labs-docs/_posts/01_postman/08_api_documentation/2017-05-04-intro_to_api_documentation.md

    *   Descriptions associated with requests, folders, and collections
    *   Generated code snippets in some of the most popular programming languages

-Documentation is organized into sections that reflect the structure of your collection, by ordered requests and folders.
-Descriptions can be customized using [Markdown](/docs/postman/api_documentation/how_to_document_using_markdown) styling with embedded graphics to complement your documentation.
-GitHub flavored markdown is also supported, so you can even include tables.
-When including block elements, ensure that you leave an empty line before and after to avoid any rendering issues.
+Postman uses ordered requests and folders to organize documentation in sections to reflect the structure of your collection.

+You can customize descriptions with [Markdown](/docs/postman/api_documentation/how_to_document_using_markdown) styling with embedded graphics to complement your documentation.

+We support GitHub flavored markdown so you can include tables.
+When including block elements, make sure you leave an empty line before and after to avoid any rendering issues.

 [![example of published documentation](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/59167235.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/59167235.png)